Mothers' Cultural Experiences

 Dr. Molly Fox

-Dr. Fox is an Assistant Professor of Anthropology and Psychiatry & Biobehavioral Sciences at UCLA.
-She also has an appointment in the Department of Pediatrics at UC Irvine.
+Dr. Fox is an Associate Professor of Anthropology and Psychiatry & Biobehavioral Sciences at UCLA.
 Her personal website is mollyfox.strikingly.com

 Funding agency